 Construction projects generate large amounts of building-related waste, which can end up polluting stormwater runoff if not properly managed.
 The suite of BMPs that are described in your SWPPP must include pollution prevention (P2) or good housekeeping practices that are designed to prevent contamination of stormwater from a wide range of materials and wastes at your site.
-The six principles described below are designed to help you identify the pollution prevention practices that should be described in your SWPPP and implemented at your site.
+The six principles described on the next several slides are designed to help you identify the pollution prevention practices that should be described in your SWPPP and implemented at your site.